-- We saw that a narrow conception of fluency can capture read and spontaneous speech proficiency. - We showed that a model trained on spontaneous speech can generalize to predicting read speech - We showed that the age of English onset can serve as a proxy for the fluency of L2 Read speech.
+- We saw that a narrow conception of fluency allows us to construct a model that that captures spontaneous speech proficiency. - We showed that a model trained on spontaneous speech can generalize to predicting read speech - We showed that the age of English onset can serve as a proxy for the fluency of L2 Read speech.